jordantanudjaja/Yugioh-Toolbox/README.md

 2) Updates the competitive status of each card in the database from the most recent banlist
 3) Provides an interactive platform that searches the prices of cards I am interested in buying

-Potential idea expansion: Deck-building toolkit, and including server-side capabilities through Django, machine learning functions that shows which card I am interested in based on my previous purchases.
+Potential idea expansion: Deck-building toolkit, server-side capabilities through Django, and machine learning functions that shows which card I am interested in based on my previous purchases.

 <b>Websites Scraped:</b>
 <ol>